-In industrial, commercial, and residential facilities, air filters play a critical role in the equipment employed, such as compressor systems.
+In industrial and commercial facilities, air filters play a critical role in the equipment employed, such as compressor systems.
 These filtration devices help ensure the system performs as intended and maintain the quality and safety of the breathing air by reducing the number of contaminants, allergens, and particles circulating throughout the system.

 How Do Breathing Air Filters Work?